wangdi4/llvm/llvm/docs/LangRef.rst

 Semantics:
 """"""""""
-This intrinsics returns the matrix's element coordinate.
+This intrinsics returns the matrix's element coordinate represented by 2-elements integer vector.
 The element is specified by its zero-based linear index.
 Layout of the matrix in memory is defined by either ``llvm.experimental.matrix.fill.*`` or ``llvm.experimental.matrix.load*`` matrix creation instructions.

 Example:
 """"""""